You may not think that getting a speeding ticket in Virginia is a big deal. However, it can carry serious penalties.

 Can You Take Steps to Reduce the Demerit Points on Your Driving Record?

 You may be able to reduce the demerit points on your driving record after your conviction.
-For every year of good driving, a positive or safe point will be added to your driving record.
+A positive or safe point will be added to your driving record for every year of good driving.
 In addition, if you voluntarily complete a driver improvement class, you can regain five positive points on your record.
 However, you can only receive a credit for taking this class once every two years.

-The experienced traffic law attorneys at Greenspun Shapiro PC understand the serious ramifications of a speeding ticket conviction on your driver’s record.
+The experienced Virginia traffic law attorneys at Greenspun Shapiro PC understand the serious ramifications of a speeding ticket conviction on your driver’s record.
 We can help ensure that your legal rights are protected, raise any defenses you may have to the ticket, and fight to have the ticket dismissed or reduced to a less serious outcome with fewer demerit points.
-Start an online chat today to schedule your free consultation.
+Contact us today to learn more.